 University of Applied Sciences Teacher

 Combining statistical thinking with a programming language like Python can also be used to create artificial neural networks.
 They are supposed to imitate neurons within the human brain in order to recognise patterns automatically and learn something new without the need to be specifically programmed - just like a machine learning algorithm.
 Given a common situation, as shown below, artificial neural networks can predict the correct output data (on the right) when provided with some corresponding input data (on the left):

 A human brain identifies easily that the first input column seems to affect the output column.
 Thus, a new row of input data (010) should correspond to (0) as output data and (110) should correspond consistently to (1).
 By using a logistic regression model with three predictors (one for each column of the input data) the output data can be predicted correctly, if the automated learning process is capable of providing adjusted weights for each predictor.
 That's it - an artificial neural network that regocnises the patterns of each similar situation and adapts automatically.
-Furthermore, this code (ZIP) can be reprogrammed for linear and other non-linear contexts as well.
+Furthermore, this Python code (ZIP) can be reprogrammed for linear and other non-linear contexts as well.